Instant Runoff Voting and the Reinforcement Paradox: Threshold Results

-This profile satisfies condition (2) of proposition \ref{complete_cond} and thus the election demonstrates a runner-up reinforcement paradox.
-For completeness, we include a partition of the electorate into two sub-electorates in the bottom of Table \ref{first_prop_min}.
+This profile satisfies condition (2) of Proposition \ref{complete_cond} and thus the election demonstrates a runner-up reinforcement paradox.
+Since $\delta$ is arbitrary, we can make $\delta < \epsilon$ and the proposition is proven.
+For completeness, we include a partition of the electorate into two sub-electorates, as shown in the table.
 Let $\delta_B$ and $\delta_A$ be positive small parameters such that $0<\delta_B<\delta_A<\delta/2$.
-Note that $B$ wins when using the ballots of both sub-electorates separately.
-Since $\delta$ is arbitrary, the proposition is proven.\end{proof}
+Then $B$ wins when using the ballots of both sub-electorates separately. \end{proof}

 Thus, for a large enough electorate the plurality loser can control an arbitrarily small amount of first-place votes and the election can demonstrate a reinforcement paradox.
 This proposition distinguishes reinforcement paradoxes from other classical paradoxes such as upward or downward monotonicity paradoxes.
 For a three-candidate election to demonstrate an upward (resp. downward) paradox, each candidate must earn at least 25\% (respectively $16\frac{2}{3}\%$) of the first-place votes \cite{Mi17}.
 That is, for some classical paradoxes none of the candidates can have an extremely weak first-place showing; each candidate must be ``viable'' in some sense.
 Proposition \ref{small_amt_prop} shows this is not the case for the reinforcement paradox.
-However, in the next proposition we show that for a runner-up (resp. plurality ) reinforcement paradox, the runner-up (resp. plurality loser) must earn at least 25\% of the first-place votes.
+However, in the next proposition we show that for a runner-up (resp. plurality) reinforcement paradox, the runner-up (resp. plurality loser) must earn at least 25\% of the first-place votes.

-\begin{proposition} The IRV runner-up (resp. plurality loser) can have, in the limit, as little as 25\% of the first-place vote and the election demonstrate a runner-up (resp. plurality loser) reinforcement paradox.
-In addition, the IRV winner can have, in the limit, as much as 50\% of the first-place vote and the election demonstrate either a runner-up or plurality loser reinforcement paradox. \end{proposition}
+\begin{proposition} If an election is susceptible to a runner-up (resp. plurality loser) reinforcement paradox then the runner-up (resp. plurality loser) must earn at least 25\% of the first-place votes in round 1.
+This bound is tight in the limit as the number of voters approaches $\infty$.